ARCTraining/swd2_git/_episodes/05-history.md

 > >
 > > Line by line:
 > > ~~~
-> > $ cd planets
+> > $ cd inflammation
 > > ~~~
 > > {: .bash}
-> > Enters into the 'planets' directory
+> > Enters into the 'inflammation' directory
 > >
 > > ~~~
-> > $ nano venus.txt #input the following text: Venus is beautiful and full of love
+> > $ nano analysis.txt #input the following text: We need to think about the statistical techniques to apply
 > > ~~~
 > > {: .bash}
 > > We created a new file and wrote a sentence in it, but the file is not tracked by git.
 > >
 > > ~~~
-> > $ git add venus.txt
+> > $ git add analysis.txt
 > > ~~~
 > > {: .bash}
 > > Now the file is staged.
 The changes that have been made to the file until now will be committed in the next commit.
 > >
 > > ~~~
-> > $ nano venus.txt #add the following text: Venus is too hot to be suitable as a base
+> > $ nano analysis.txt #add the following text: So that we have defensible conclusions
 > > ~~~
 > > {: .bash}
 > > The file has been modified.
 The new changes are not staged because we have not added the file.
 > >
 > > ~~~
-> > $ git commit -m "Comment on Venus as an unsuitable base"
+> > $ git commit -m "Thoughts on statistical techniques"
 > > ~~~
 > > {: .bash}
-> > The changes that were staged (Venus is beautiful and full of love) have been committed.
-The changes that were not staged (Venus is too hot to be suitable as a base) have not.
+> > The changes that were staged (We need to think about the statistical techniques to apply) have been committed.
+The changes that were not staged (So that we have defensible conclusions) have not.
 Our local working copy is different than the copy in our local repository.
 > >
 > > ~~~
-> > $ git checkout HEAD venus.txt
+> > $ git checkout HEAD analysis.txt
 > > ~~~
 > > {: .bash}
 > > With checkout we discard the changes in the working directory so that our local copy is exactly the same as our HEAD, the most recent commit.
 > >
 > > ~~~
-> > $ cat venus.txt #this will print the contents of venus.txt to the screen
+> > $ cat analysis.txt #this will print the contents of analysis.txt to the screen
 > > ~~~
 > > {: .bash}
-> > If we print venus.txt we will get answer 2.
+> > If we print analysis.txt we will get answer 1.
 > >
 > {: .solution}
 {: .challenge}

-> ## Checking Understanding of `git diff`
+> ## Checking Understanding of git diff
 >
 > Consider this command: `git diff HEAD~3 project.txt`.
 What do you predict this command
 > will do if you execute it?
 What happens when you do execute it?
 Why?